MSF-UK/HHOT-Handbook/README.md

 3. Once data has been collected using the form, Kobo Toolbox will generate a **‘data’** page for it.
 These will appear as individual forms with the names of the collectors.
 ![](Screenshots%20folder/4%20example%20of%20form%20in%20use.png)
-More information on form accessibility and use can be found here: (http://support.kobotoolbox.org/collecting-data/recommended-devices-for-data-collection)
+More information on form accessibility and use can be found [here](http://support.kobotoolbox.org/collecting-data/recommended-devices-for-data-collection)

 # Phase 5: How to download your data